Are Humans as Brittle as Large Language Models?

 Furthermore, our results suggest that when LLMs and humans are presented with identical prompts, their output distributions are more aligned than when using mismatched prompts.
 This indicates that using consistent prompt formulations across both groups can facilitate better alignment in annotation tasks.

 Not all our findings are consistent across models.
-While this variability may reflect differences in LLM training or decoding strategies, we offer practical insights for prompt engineering and emphasize the value of prompt-aware annotation.
+While this variability may reflect differences in LLM training or model sensitivity to the stochastic decoding strategy, we offer practical insights for prompt engineering and emphasize the value of prompt-aware annotation.

 Consequently, we advocate for future research to concentrate on objective tasks with lower inherent uncertainty than subjective tasks, to validate the generalizability of these results.
 Given the observed variability in LLM sensitivity to decoding strategies, further investigation into how decoding hyperparameters affect prompt brittleness is also warranted.
 Ultimately, our work underscores the necessity of accounting for prompt brittleness when designing human annotation tasks and interpreting LLM outputs, encouraging greater attention to prompt formulation in annotation contexts.